 Application vulnerability scanners run on websites to identify software faults and network errors.

-Now we know briefly about types of vulnerability scanning tools.
+Now we know briefly about types of vulnerability scanners.
 Let us gain some knowledge about the SanerNow scanner.

 SanerNow Vulnerability Scanner